european-public-network/european-public-network.github.io/docs/1000_whats_epn/1500_goals.md

 ---
 title: "Goals"
-parent: What's evan?
+parent: What's EPN?
 nav_order: 1500
 permalink: /docs/whats_epn/goals.html
 ---

 # European Public Network Goals

-**The [evan.network](https://evan.network) is a global, decentralized company network based on blockchain technology, which is organized and operated by trustworthy European companies.
+**The [European Public Network](https://European Public Network) is a global, decentralized company network based on blockchain technology, which is organized and operated by trustworthy European companies.
 On the basis of the European Public Network, all companies or organizations can quickly and easily realize their decentralized use cases.**

 Cooperation already plays an important role in the creation of value in most companies today and will continue to gain in importance in the future as a competitive factor.
 Global markets and increasingly individual products require cooperation to be efficient and trustworthy.
 It must be possible to cooperate with partners still unknown today.